log2akshat/UsefulScripts/README.md

 >        [ -l <Log File> ]
 >        [ -ls <Logging on/off> ]

-_list the status of the MySQL and shows the processlist of the given database_
+_List the status of the MySQL and shows the processlist of the given database._

 _**optional arguments:**_
 *   -h, `--help`            show this help message and exit